hsmyc/goconvert/README.md

 ### Error Handling

-The application includes basic error handling to respond appropriately to different failure scenarios, such as unsupported HTTP methods, file processing errors, and internal server errors.
+Detailed error handling to provide clearer error messages and ensure the server gracefully handles unsupported formats or issues during the conversion process.

 ## Limitations